top of page

 • a sense that you always have to stay in control

 Sometimes anxiety feels loud.
 Sometimes it feels more subtle, like a background hum of stress that never fully leaves.
+Even when life looks manageable from the outside, anxiety can still take up a lot of internal space and energy.

 How Anxiety Affects Daily Life